Candlenut oil: Description

-The candlenut tree is widely distributed through Polynesia, and is found in Hawaii, South Asia, and China, and has been introduced into the West Indies.
+The candlenut tree is widely distributed through Polynesia and Madagascar, and is found in Hawaii, South Asia, and China, and has been introduced into the West Indies.
 The oil from the nut is of commercial value, and is included in the drying oils and is used as an illuminating oil.
 Solvent extraction of the oil from the crushed kernel yields a light yellow oil (density 0.92 g/cm3); when obtained by expression (pressing), the oil may be dark from impurities.
 Roughly half the weight of the kernel is oil.

 A sample of the oil obtained by petroleum extraction had a saponification value of 179.1 (generally 190-205), an iodine number of 155.5 (generally 135-165, as low as 114), and a Reichert value of 2.82.
 The oil acts as a mild cathartic similar to castor oil, while the cake remaining from pressing also acts as a purgative if ingested.